manyahin/vkfotki/README.md

-VK Fotki
+# VK Fotki

-Extension for Chrome, allow upload any image from browser to VK.com.
+Extension for Chrome, that allow to upload any image from internet to your album in VKontakte.

+## Instructions

-Click on image by right button of mouse and in additional menu select - Upload to VK.com
+Click by right button of mouse on any image and in context menu select - Upload to VK.com.